 PVC Hoses

-For applications with lower pressure requirements, PVC (Polyvinyl Chloride) hoses offer a more economical alternative.
-These hoses are generally lighter and more flexible than their rubber counterparts, making them suitable for small, portable gas devices like camping stoves or tabletop grills.
-However, it’s vital to recognize their limitations.
+For applications with lower pressure requirements, PVC (polyvinyl chloride) hoses are a more economical option.
+These hoses are generally lighter and more flexible than rubber hoses and are suitable for small portable gas appliances.

 Stainless Steel Braided Hoses